trampgeek/jobe/README.md

 ## Configuration

 This version of jobe is configured for use by Moodle Coderunner.
-The various language compile and run flags should be appropriate for most such use, but can be changed by editing the source code as follows.
+When using Jobe from CodeRunner the various language compile and run options can be changed via the Sandbox Parameter field in the question authoring field (using the advanced customisation capabilities) of either the question prototype or within a particular question as suggested by the previous section.
+For example, if the sandbox *Parameters* field is set to

+        { 'compileargs': ['-Wall', '-Werror', 'std=c89'] }

+for a C question, the code will be compiled with all warnings enabled, aborting if any warnings are issued and will need to be C89 compliant.

+If you wish to change the existing default options within Jobe, or you wish to add new languages, you must edit the source code as follows.

 The folder *application/libraries* contains all the code that executes submitted jobs.
 The file *LanguageTask.php* defines an abstract class